tektoncd/pipeline/docs/using.md

 ### PipelineResources in a Pipeline

-In order for a `Pipeline` to do anything useful, it will probably need [`PipelineResources`](#creating-pipelineresources) which will be given to `Tasks` as inputs and outputs.
+In order for a `Pipeline` to interact with the outside world, it will probably need [`PipelineResources`](#creating-pipelineresources) which will be given to `Tasks` as inputs and outputs.